1.man·i·fest adjective \ˈma-nə-ˌfest\

 14.bal·lot noun \ˈba-lət\

-a small ball used in secret voting
+small ball used in secret voting

 They cast their votes in a secret ballot.